ec-europa/europa-component-library/docs/decisions/001-print.md

 ## Decisions

-- We keep print and screen stylesheets in 2 separated files.
+- We generate `screen` and `print` styles in 2 separated files.
 - We don't create any global reset for print.
-- We apply print CSS per component, using the component's classes.
+- We apply `print` CSS per component, using the component's classes.
-- We aim to keep the print CSS as small as possible.
+- We aim to keep the `print` CSS as small as possible.
-- We create design tokens for print display.
+- We create design tokens for `print` display.

 ```html
 <head>